How to grow older and still maintain good health

 The researchers enrolled, initially, 443 healthy elderly citizens of the Kinda municipality, both men and women, aged 70 – 87 years.
 The study participants received either the active treatment — a combination of 200 milligrams per day of Coenzyme Q10 and 200 micrograms per day of organic selenium yeast — or matching placebos daily for four years.
 The study began in 2003 and was completed in 2010.

-To date, autumn 2017, the researchers have published eleven papers detailing the results of the analysis of the data from the KiSel-10 study.
+To date, spring 2021, the researchers have published 19 papers detailing the results of the analysis of the data from the KiSel-10 study.

-Following are the citations and summaries of these eleven published journal articles.
+Following are the citations and summaries of these 19 published journal articles.

 1. Alehagen, U., Johansson, P., Björnstedt, M., Rosén, A., Post, C., & Aaseth, J. (2016).
 Relatively high mortality risk in elderly Swedish subjects with low selenium status.
 European Journal of Clinical Nutrition, 70(1), 91-96. doi:10.1038/ejcn.2015.92